 “The mystic Meister Eckhart said ‘we are all meant to be mothers of God.’
 You don’t need to be a mother of children to benefit from the spiritual wisdom in Random Moments of Grace.
 Female or male, married or single, you will learn to birth love moment by moment, and bless the world with gratitude.
 I love this book, and so will you.” – Michael Leach, author of Why Stay Catholic?

 “In this, her second book, Moyer explains how she tries to parent with mindfulness, paying attention to the deeper meaning of everyday experiences, from blowing bubbles on the front lawn to letting out an expletive after stepping on a plastic dinosaur on the floor.
 Moyer is neither overly saccharine nor holier-than-thou, and her heartfelt stories will resonate without inviting self-critical comparison.
-Her insights are simple yet profound, and grounded in Catholic spirituality.” – Heidi Schlumpf, National Catholic Reporter
+Her insights are simple yet profound.” – Heidi Schlumpf, National Catholic Reporter

 Reading Guide for Reflection and Discussion